 An arithmetic expression can be an identifier of a numeric elementary item, a numeric literal, such identifiers and literals separated by arithmetic operators, two arithmetic expressions separated by an arithmetic operator, or an arithmetic expression enclosed in parentheses.
 Any arithmetic expression may be preceded by a unary operator.
 The permissible combinations of variables, numeric literals, arithmetic operators and parentheses are given in Table 20.

+Combination of Symbols in Arithmetic Expressions

 Second Symbol

 First Symbol Operand / - + Unary + or - ()

 Operand(an identifier or literal)

-/ +
+/ + -

 Unary + or -

 (

 )

-A permissible po uir of symbols.

-An invalid pair of symbols.

 Table 20: Combination of Symbols in Arithmetic Expressions